Our Mission is to educate the whole child by providing opportunities for excellence in a diverse community

-Our Governing Values
+Our Core Values (SCORE):

 The Paris Special School District was established by a Private Act of the Tennessee General Assembly in 1919.
 The Paris Special School District original Act of 1919 created the district with the limits and boundaries of the district being identical with the First Civil District of Henry County.
 The name of Paris Special School District was also designated by the 1919 Private Act.
 From 1919 until 1959, the district provided instruction for grades one through eight.
 In 1959 by agreement with the Henry County Board of Education, grades seven and eight were transferred to Grove Junior High School.
 By agreement with the Henry County board of Education in 1995, the seventh grade students and in 1996, the eighth grades students were transferred back to the P.S.S.D. system to receive their education at W.O.
 Inman Middle School.